TitaniumCoder477/Ultrasonic-Emitter-Server/README.md

 ## What is the project?

-The Ultrasonic Emitter Server product is a simple server that provides a REST middleware/proxy for remote controlling the Adafruit Feather HUZZAH ESP8266 development board, the Adafruit Latching Mini Relay FeatherWing, and the Dog Bark Deterrent by myskunkworks.net.
-The sister products are Ultrasonic Emitter Node and Ultrasonic Emitter App.
+The Ultrasonic Emitter Server is a REST server that provides proxies commands between the Ultrasonic Emitter App and the Ultrasonic Emitter Node.
+It provides additional features that the Node alone cannot handle.

 ## What is the MVP?

-The minimal valuable product is a server that turns the emitter on and off.
+The minimal valuable product is software that proxies on and off commands.

 ## What are the nice to haves?

-The nice to haves for this project obtain the current state, set an expiration when the emitter automatically switches off, and reboot the server.
+The nice to haves for this project are proxing commands to obtain the current state and reboot the node.
+Additionally, this server should hold an expiration value and turn the emitter off automatically.
+It should also reboot itself when requested.

 ## When will the project be complete?

-The project will be complete once the server is successfully proxying commands between the app and the node.
+The project will be complete once the server is successfully proxying commands between the App and the Node.

 ## Author